emberjs/rfcs/text/0000-classic-decorator.md

 classes, and aren't tied to the way `EmberObject` does inheritance.

-If a class, or any of its parent classes, uses one of these methods _without_ being decorated with `@classic`, a warning will be logged to let users know that they are using classic object APIs, and they should either refactor away from using those APIs, or use the `@classic` decorator to opt-out of warnings.
+If a class, or any of its parent classes, uses one of these methods _without_ being decorated with `@classic`, a lint rule will log a warning to let users know that they are using classic object APIs, and they should either refactor away from using those APIs, or use the `@classic` decorator to opt-out of warnings.

-The `@classic` decorator itself will brand the class it is applied to with a symbol, disabling warnings on that instance of the class.
+The `@classic` decorator itself will brand the class it is applied to, disabling warnings on that instance of the class.

 ### Non-transitionable Base Classes